wp-plugins/le-petite-url/readme.txt

 1. Upload the `le-petite-url` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php the_petite_url_link(); ?>` in your template where you'd like the shortened URL link to show up.
+1. If you'd like to use a separate domain for your shortened links, <a href="http://extrafuture.com/2009/10/15/using-la-petite-url-with-a-custom-shorter-domain-name/">see this article</a>.

 == Screenshots ==